KUJOYUTA/yuta.github.io/_pages/about.md

 # About

 - I am currently a third-year M.S. student at the [School of Biomedical Engineering](https://bme.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://https://www.sjtu.edu.cn/), working with Prof. [Lixu Gu](https://imr.sjtu.edu.cn/sz_teachers/3024.html).
-- My research interests cover Computer Vision and Deep Learning.
+- My research interests cover Medical Image Analysis and Computer Vision.
-- Prior to now, I obtained my master and bachelor degree majoring in computer science and technology from Shanghai Jiao Tong University (SJTU) in China.
+- Prior to now, I obtained my bachelor degree majoring in computer science and technology from Shen Zhen University (SZU) in China.
 - Click [Here](link-to-cv) to view my up-to-date CV.
 If you are interested in knowing more about me, please feel free to [contact me](link-to-contact-page).

 A data-driven personal website